 As before, i indicates a municipality, while c indicates a CT and p indicates a pair of adjacent CTs that lie across a municipal boundary.
 Controls are now at the CT level, but Enfranchised remains at the municipal level.
-Results are reported in table 3 and are in line with those obtained with our main specification.
-The coefficient on Enfranchised is always statistically significant at the 1% level and ranges from .16 to .26, slightly lower than what we obtained previously.16 When we distinguish different nonwhite groups, the effect of black enfranchisement remains positive, statistically significant, and Miller 2011) by municipality and by each border between municipalities.
+Results are reported in Table 3 and are in line with those obtained with our main specification.
+The coefficient on Enfranchised is always statistically significant at the 1% level and ranges from .16 to .26, slightly lower than what we obtained previously.17 When we distinguish different non-white groups, the effect of black enfranchisement remains positive, statistically significant, and with a magnitude close to that in Table 1.
+The effects for coloured and Indian voters become statistically insignificant and significant respectively: these are the only relevant differences compared to our main specification.
+Overall, our results are robust to this demanding specification.